 Chairman, Argyle Local Housing Association Tenants’ Group, 2002 to September 2006, Vice-Chairman 2006-2010, Chairman 2010-2011.

 Committee Member, Troon Community Council, 2014-15.

 Ancient and mediaeval history, classical music, jazz, folk music, hillwalking.

-Designed and built Sighthill stone circle, Glasgow Parks Dept. Astronomy Project, 1982.
+Designed and built Sighthill stone circle, Glasgow Parks Dept. Astronomy Project, 1982, under reconstruction 2017.
 Organised and navigated aerial archaeology flight, west of Scotland and Inner Hebrides, 1982.
 Author, “The Stones and the Stars, Building Scotland’s Newest Megalith”, Springer, 2012.